 Prerequisites are listed with the individual course descriptions in the catalog and quarterly schedule of classes.
 If enrolling in a college-level course (numbered 100 or above), it is assumed that the student has appropriate reading, writing and mathematical skills even though prerequisites may not be listed.
-These skills are considered successful completion of READ 090, ENGL 095 and MATH 098 or receiving placement scores above those levels.
+These skills are considered successful: completion of READ 090, ENGL 095 and MATH 098 or receiving placement scores above those levels.

-Grays Harbor College uses a computer registration process that does not allow registration into a course unless prerequisites are met.
 Prerequisites for a particular course may be waived with permission of the instructor of that course.
 Students must obtain an entry code or signature from the instructor to have the prerequisite waived.